-A referred patient may be placed in the ETP prior to completion of the initial evaluation by the FNAT, pursuant to section 4901, if they present a high risk of Most Dangerous Behavior such that placement in the ETP is immediately necessary for the preservation of life or the prevention of serious bodily harm to others.
-The FNAT shall complete the initial evaluation of a patient placed in the ETP pursuant to this section in accordance with section 4901 and the requirements set forth in Welfare and Institutions Code section 4144, subdivision (b).
+- (a) A referred patient may be placed in the ETP prior to completion of the initial evaluation by the FNAT psychologist, pursuant to section 4901, if they present a high risk of Most Dangerous Behavior such that placement in the ETP is immediately necessary for the preservation of life or the prevention of serious bodily harm to others.
+Within three days of placement in the ETP, the FNAT psychologist shall complete the initial evaluation of a patient placed in the ETP pursuant to this section in accordance with section 4901 and the requirements set forth in Welfare and Institutions Code section 4144, subdivision (b). - (1) The FNAT Supervising Psychologist or designee will verify that the referring hospital has notified the patients' rights advocate and conservator, if applicable, of the ETP placement. - (2) Within seven business days of placement in an ETP and with 72-hour notice to the patient and patients' rights advocate, the FNAP shall conduct a placement evaluation meeting with the referring psychiatrist or psychologist, the patient and patients' right advocate, and the FNAT psychologist who performed the initial evaluation.
+The FNAP shall make a determination as to whether the patient clinically requires ETP treatment pursuant to Welfare and Institutions Code section 4144, subdivision (c)(1). - (3) If a patient has shown improvement during his or her placement in an ETP, the FNAP may delay its certification decision for another seven business days.